gabrielnogueira/know-your-worth/README.md

 experiences: "" #12 years
 positions: "" #senior software engineer
 locations: [] #[city, country]
-salaries: "" #40k base | 100k bonus (per year)
+salaries: "" #40k base | 100k bonus (per year, in usd)
-salaryTotal: 0 #240000.00 all annual compensation sum
+salaryTotal: 0 #240000.00 all annual compensation sum (in usd)
-locationIndex: 0 #450.35 a single person estimated monthly costs without rent in numbeo.com to your location
+locationIndex: 0 #450.35 a single person estimated monthly costs without rent in numbeo.com to your location (in usd, you can change the currency on numbeo site)
 types: "" #permanent, contractor
 ---